I recently sold my Perodua Myvi here in Kota Kinabalu, Sabah. To, perhaps, make somebody else’s life easier, here’s how I did it…

 So, make sure your car is in fact in your name before you try and sell it.

-In the end I gave the buyer, who was very supportive and was involved with the process from the start, the car early, and I got my money from the bank a few days later.
+In the end I gave the buyer, who was very supportive and was involved with the process from the start, the car before the deposit from the bank cleared – I’m nervous like that – and got the money a few days later.

 Sale concluded.
 And now I’m carless.

-The entire process took me just shy of 2 months.
+The entire process, starting from when I placed the 1st ad, took just shy of 2 months.

-I had to take time off from work only twice: once for the Puspakom checks and once to sign the docs at the bank.
+I had to take time off from work only twice: once for the Puspakom checks, and once to sign the docs at the bank at a branch in Inanam, of all places.

 All said, it was relatively painless.